-While my intention is to reach only this group, I can’t prevent new advertisers from finding me.
+While my intention is to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More only this group, I can’t prevent new advertisers from finding me.
 And they do!

 You might assume that you could eliminate reaching the wrong people with the right ad targeting.
 Well, let’s remember that I only write content for an advanced crowd.
 When I run ads, I don’t even mess with targeting interests anymore.
 If I did, there would immediately be a potential problem since it’s not easy to find an interest that would isolate advanced Facebook advertisers.
 But I target only my website visitors now, so that should be a refined audience.

 The truth is that I get plenty of website visits from beginner and intermediate advertisers looking for answers.
 In fact, I often have to turn away less experienced advertisers looking to buy products from me.